go-joe/slack-adapter/README.md

 ## Getting Started

-This library is packaged using the new [Go modules][go-modules].
+This library is packaged as [Go module][go-modules].
 You can get it via:

 ```
 go get github.com/go-joe/slack-adapter